Multi-Normal Prototypes Learning for Weakly Supervised Anomaly Detection: Abstract

 \section{Abstract}

 Anomaly detection is a crucial task in various domains.
 Most of the existing methods assume the normal sample data clusters around a single central prototype while the real data may consist of multiple categories or subgroups.
-In addition, existing methods always assume all unlabeled data are normal while they inevitably contain some anomalous samples.
-To address these issues, we propose a reconstruction-based multi-normal prototypes learning framework that leverages limited labeled anomalies in conjunction with abundant unlabeled data for anomaly detection.
-Specifically, we assume the normal sample data may satisfy multi-modal distribution, and utilize deep embedding clustering and contrastive learning to learn multiple normal prototypes to represent it.
-Additionally, we estimate the likelihood of each unlabeled sample being normal based on the multi-normal prototypes, guiding the training process to mitigate the impact of contaminated anomalies in the unlabeled data.
-Extensive experiments on various datasets demonstrate the superior performance of our method compared to state-of-the-art techniques.
+In addition, existing methods always assume all unlabeled samples are normal while some of them are inevitably being anomalies.
+To address these issues, we propose a novel anomaly detection framework that can efficiently work with limited labeled anomalies.
+Specifically, we assume the normal sample data may consist of multiple subgroups, and propose to learn multi-normal prototypes to represent them with deep embedding clustering and contrastive learning.
+Additionally, we propose a method to estimate the likelihood of each unlabeled sample being normal during model training, which can help to learn more efficient data encoder and normal prototypes for anomaly detection.
+Extensive experiments on various datasets demonstrate the superior performance of our method compared to state-of-the-art methods.
+Our codes are available at: \href{https://github.com/Dongzhijin/MNPWAD}{\texttt{https://github.com/Dongzhijin/MNPWAD}}